At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 A challenge to consider the unthinkable

-I had never dreamed of being a Catholic.
-Now I didn't doubt that faithful Catholics could go to heaven the same as Protestants, but they seemed to be weighed down by extra baggage; all those spooky statues and too much emphasis on Mary.
+Until that moment, I had never dreamed of being a Catholic.
+I never doubted that faithful Catholics could go to heaven the same as Protestants, but they seemed to be weighed down by extra baggage; all those spooky statues and too much emphasis on Mary.

-One of my old acquaintances was an Anglican priest whom I had met in 1987.
-After I returned to the Anglican Church and re-established contact, I found that he had left the Anglican Church.
-And he challenged me to seriously consider the claims of the Catholic Church.
+One of my old acquaintances was an Anglican priest whom I had met in Japan in1987.
+After I returned to the Anglican Church and re-established contact, I found that he had left Japan and the Anglican Church a long time before, and he challenged me to seriously consider the claims of the Catholic Church.

 As an evangelical I was reluctant to go in that direction, but here was someone whom I respected and had a similar background as mine who was actually encouraging me to do so (my Anglican priest friend had also an been evangelical before he became an Anglican).

-So I joined a small group of former Anglicans in Japan called the Nippon Kirisuto Sei Ko Kai (NKSKK) who were hoping to accept the Pope's offer.
+So I started to attend meetings of a small group of former Anglicans in Japan called the Nippon Kirisuto Sei Ko Kai (NKSKK) who were hoping and praying for the establishment of a personal ordinariate in Japan.
+They were headed by a former Anglican bishop.
 I also created and maintained their web site.
-They only met twice a year, so I continued to worship at the local Anglican parish on Sundays.
+They only met twice a year, so I continued to worship at the Anglican parish on Sundays.

-I also began to investigate the Catholic Church.
-I found lots of internet sources and informative books on Catholicism, many of them written by former Protestants.
+I also began to investigate the Catholic Church, turning not to Protestant or anti-Catholic sources, but to the Catholic Church itself.
+I found lots of internet sources and informative books on Catholicism, many of them written by former Protestants who had converted to the Catholic Church.
 I discovered EWTN, a Catholic television/radio network, and started listening to podcasts of its shows, such as The Journey Home, Catholic Answers Live, and Open Line.

 During my research I also uncovered a bit of disturbing news.
 In 1896, Pope Leo XIII officially declared that Anglican orders were "absolutely null and utterly void."

-In other words Anglican bishops and priests no longer had the authority which had been passed down from the apostles.
+In other words Anglican bishops and priests no longer had the authority which had been passed down from the apostles through the Catholic Church.

 My first reaction was "How dare he!"
-It seemed so cold and unfriendly to cut off Anglican clergy like that.
+It seemed so cold and unfriendly and completely unnecessary to cut off Anglican clergy like that.

 I first read about this in 2010.
-In May of that year the Episcopal Church in the United States consecrated its second openly gay bishop who was living in a same-sex relationship, and that summer an Anglican priest in Canada gave the consecrated host to a total stranger who walked in during communion -- and also gave one to his dog who had walked in with him!
+In May of that year the Episcopal Church in the United States consecrated its second openly gay bishop who was living in a same-sex relationship, and that summer an Anglican priest in Canada gave the consecrated host to a man who happened to walk into that church for the first time during communion -- and she also gave one to his dog who had walked in with him!

 Of course, the implications for my own personal experience of communion in the Anglican Church were devastating.
 I had been counting on the miracle of the real presence of Christ to be in the Eucharist, and looked forward to receiving it every Sunday.
 But now there was no guarantee that anything special would take place at all.